“Anemia is “an”+”aemia” (no+blood) which is a condition with “decreased oxygen-carrying capacity of the blood.”

 8. Anemia due to less RBC count

-• But in the long run, the effort is to enhance new RBC formation.
+- However, in the long run, the effort is to enhance the formation of a new RBC.

 The causes of anemia are